-Recommendation 2: The Event Date of a report should be taken to be the contractual or intended settlement date in the case of collateral or margin update reports and also, if the actual settlement date is impracticable, re-use update reports (Table 2, field 98/Table 2, field 20/Table 4, field 18, Action Type = COLU/REUU/MARU).
-Failed deliveries should be removed from reported balances when known and corrected balances should be carried forward to the next report but corrections to the previous report should not be reported retrospectively.
+Recommendation 2: The Event Date of a collateral, margin or re-use report should be taken to be the date as of which the balance of outstanding collateral is being measured or, where there has been a change in the composition of collateral, margin or re-use, the Event Date should be the contractual or intended settlement date in the case of collateral or margin update reports and the actual settlement in the case of re-use update reports.
+Where reporting re-use as of the actual settlement date is impracticable, re-use update reports should be made as of the contractual or intended settlement date. in the latter case, failed deliveries should be removed from reported balances when known and corrected balances should be carried forward to the next report but corrections to the previous report should not be reported retrospectively.